 - 101st Engineer Battalion

-Further legislation known as the Militia Act of May 8, 1792 recognized militia units created prior to the law and allowed them to “retain their customary privileges.”
-Further refinements of this law were established by the Militia Act of 1903, the National Defense Act of 1916, and other federal law.
+The Militia Act of May 8, 1792 was passed to authorize militia units created prior to the law to “retain their customary privileges.”
+The Militia Act of 1903, the National Defense Act of 1916, and other federal laws added to this original legislation.

 Joining The Army National Guard